casper-ecosystem/developer-rewards/README.md

 #### DevReward Proposal Submission

 - Any individual with an idea and identification of missing parts in the Casper ecosystem can submit their DevReward proposal via the GitHub Form.
 - This program has been designed for developer teams who are actively building on the Casper public network and/or for teams or individuals who have a deep understanding of the network's code structure.
-If you wish to contribute to the open-source code and are skilled in bug fixing, you can participate and get rewarded for your contributions.
+If you wish to contribute to the open-source code and are skilled in bug fixing or programming, you can participate and get rewarded for your contributions.

 #### Assessment of the DevReward Proposal